cperryk/sequelize-deep-update/README.md

 # sequelize-deep-update

-Update a sequelize instance _and_ its associated records with a single method.
+Update a sequelize instance _and_ its associated records (and their associated records, and so on).

+Full disclosure: This is not well battle-tested yet.
+The function should behave as described; however, it can likely be optimized and may not be suitable for a large-scale production app.

 ## Usage ##